-- contributions are collected and entitlements are calculated and paid correctly, in terms of the Act and the policies maintained by the Authority (Policies), and in a cost effective and timely manner; and - service levels agreed with the Schemes Administrator are met.
+- · contributions are collected and entitlements are calculated and paid correctly, in terms of the Act and the policies maintained by the Authority, and in a cost effective and timely manner; and - service levels agreed with Datacom are met.

 The Business System, used for administration of the Schemes, is fundamental to achievement of this strategy.
-The Authority has developed a new Business System that has been in use by the Schemes Administrator since December 2016.
-The new Business System is working well and the Authority is confident it will prove to be sustainable over the medium to longer term.
+The Authority developed a new Business System that has been in use by Datacom since December 2016.
+The new Business System is working well and the Authority is confident it will be sustainable over the medium to longer term.

-Also key in achieving the Schemes' outcome is the performance of the Schemes Administrator, Datacom.
+Also key in achieving the Schemes' outcome is the performance of Datacom.
 The Authority has established and maintains a co-operative relationship with Datacom to ensure all issues relating to the administration of the Schemes are communicated early to the Authority and are managed and resolved in an open and collaborative manner, taking into account the interests of the members of the Schemes and the Crown.